CORE-DEX/coredex-subgraph/ropsten/README.md

 ## Queries

-Below are a few ways to show how to query the CORE DEX-subgraph for data.
+Below are a few ways to show how to query the coredex-subgraph for data.
 The queries show most of the information that is queryable, but there are many other filtering options that can be used, just check out the [querying api](https://thegraph.com/docs/graphql-api).
 These queries can be used locally or in The Graph Explorer playground.

 ## Key Entity Overviews

-#### CORE DEXFactory
+#### CoreDexFactory

 Contains data across all of CORE DEX.
 This entity tracks important things like total liquidity (in ETH and USD, see below), all time volume, transaction count, number of pairs and more.